-I often think about what is needing to address many of the issues we face in society as multi-dimensional.
-There are many movements in place.
+I often think about what is needing to address many of the issues we face as a society being multi-dimensional.
+There are many social movements in place.
 They are all very good and needed initiatives.

 However, a lot of the ways many are addressing various societal problems are single-dimensional and are not dealing with the root cause of the problems.